-In February 2016, Humanities Texas will hold five one-day teacher workshops throughout the state focusing on slavery, secession, the Civil War, and Reconstruction.
+In February 2012, Humanities Texas held a series of one-day teacher workshops throughout the state focusing on slavery, secession, the Civil War, and Reconstruction.

-The workshop is made possible with major funding from the State of Texas, with ongoing support from the National Endowment for the Humanities.
+These workshops were made possible with major funding from the State of Texas and a We the People grant from the National Endowment for the Humanities.